Golf Pros, You Must Know Your Market if You Want to Succeed

 Each of these personality groups will be represented in your student base.
 In spite of the fact that so many people fall neatly into one of these categories, you must relate to, and deal with, each person as an individual and understand what makes them tick.
 It will make a huge difference between a high student retention rate and maximum profit, or high student attrition rate and minimum profit.

-The die-hard, addicted golfer is always ready to try anything that might improve their game, including lessons.
+The die-hard addicted golfer is always ready to try anything that might improve their game, including lessons.
 Attracted to you by the quality of your instruction, they may have experience or knowledge of your ability to teach through friends and fellow golfers.

 For them, golf borders on being a way of life, a crucial part of his psychological make-up, without which they feel incomplete and unfulfilled.
 They live and breathe golf.
 It’s not uncommon for them to relate to everything in terms of the sport.

 The addict practices hard before and after lessons and rounds of golf.
 They study golf periodicals and instruction books and frequently change part or all of their equipment, putters and drivers being the most commonly discarded former friends!
-The addict is a good student and will be among your most loyal and supportive allies, but is likely to expect from you the same devotion to everything about golf that they them self feel.
+The addict is a good student and will be among your most loyal and supportive allies, but is likely to expect from you the same devotion to everything about golf that they themselves feel.
 He or she is not necessarily a low handicap golfer.

 Consuming interest in the game doesn’t always translate into an effective swing and intelligent approach to the problems that arise during play.
 If the addict has limited ability, they will tend to exhibit signs of frustration at their flaws.
 Your positive attitude and encouragement can play an effective role in persuading them that you are the right instructor for them.